“You see then that a man is justified by works, and not by faith only.”

 27 Where is boasting then?
 It is excluded.
 By what law?
 Of works?
 No, but by the law [principle] of faith.
 28 Therefore we conclude that a man is justified by faith apart from the deeds of the law.”

 The second idea of “justify” is vindication or proving righteousness.
 This is the sense that James uses “justified” in this verse.
-Abraham supremely proved his past relation to God by offering up Isaac subsequent to his salvation (Gen. 22:3).
+Abraham supremely proved his past relation to God by offering up Isaac after his salvation (Gen. 22:3).
 Works accompany faith because genuine faith involves regeneration.

 ‘That You may be justified in Your words,